Skip to contents

 Why GLMs are used

-Generalized linear models form the standard basis of many insurance pricing workflows because they:
+Generalized linear models are widely used in insurance pricing because they:

 • accommodate non-normal response distributions